hunter-college-ossd-spr-2020/project-evaluation/evaluation_template.md

 1. Is there a CONTRIBUTING document?
 If so, how easy to read and understand is it?
 Look through it and see if it is clear and thorough.
 <br>
+* It is easy to read, and also guides you in how you can contribute to the projects, while showcasing Q&As for contribution.

 1. Is there a CODE OF CONDUCT document?
 Does it have consequences for acts that violte it?
 <br>
+* No trolling, no spamming or taking away from the discussions.
+Violations of code of conduct will result in a ban.

 1. Do the maintainers respond helpfully to questions in issues?
 Are responses generally constructive?
 Read the issue conversations.
 <br>
+* The maintainers respond helpfully by explaining clearly the solution and also showing screenshots of the solution's code.
+They also answer quickly, from 30 minutes - 1 hour.

 1. Are people friendly in the issues, discussion forum, and chat?
 <br>
+* It's an overall friendly environment.
+There are informal talk in the userbase but the maintainers are very friendly and are always willing to help.

 1. Do maintainers thank people for their contributions?
 <br>